php-school/phpschool.io/posts/24-07-2021-php8appreciate.md

 author_link: https://twitter.com/PHPSchoolTeam
 ---

+_PHP School is a community based learning platform that will teach you the core skills in PHP using command line based interactive workshops._

+PHP 8 appreciate is our newest workshop demonstrating the new features of the latest PHP release.
+In this post we will teach you how to install and run the workshop, solving challenging problems with code as you go.
+We also dive in to how the workshop verifies your solutions and what to expect from the future.

-It’s been a little while since the initial PHP 8 release but [we know you’ve not all made the jump just yet](https://www.jetbrains.com/lp/devecosystem-2021/php/#PHP_which-version-of-php-do-you-regularly-use) 😄
+It’s been a little while since the initial PHP 8 release but [we know you’ve not all made the jump just yet](https://www.jetbrains.com/lp/devecosystem-2021/php/#PHP_which-version-of-php-do-you-regularly-use) 😄.

 ## What it Covers